elnazsamavati/ccna-hands-on-labs/README.md

 * EVE-NG

 ## Notes
-Each lab includes configurations and a short explanation of what was implemented and learned.
+Each lab includes configurations and a short explanation of what was implemented.